jschauma/cs631apue/README.md

 property="cc:attributionName">Jan Schaumann
 &lt;jschauma@netmeister.org&gt;</span> and are licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc/4.0/">Creative
 Commons Attribution-Non Commercial 4.0 International License</a>.
+If you are interested in using them in a commercial context, please <a href="mailto:jschauma@netmeister.org">email me</a> and we can work something out.
 </td></tr>
 </table></div>

 Non-copyright / licensed materials
 ----------------------------------